naomis-archive/discord-rpc/USAGE.md

 Navigate to your application's page on the Developer Portal again.
 Select `Rich Presence` from the sidebar.
 You should see a section titled `Rich Presence Assets`.

 Click the `Add Image(s)` button to upload an image.
-Select your image - Discord will upload it and you will be able to set the name of that asset. **This name is what you give to the `large_image` value in the code.** Select `Save Changes` when you are done.
+Select your image - Discord will upload it and you will be able to set the name of that asset. **This name is what you give to the `largeImageKey` value in the code.** Select `Save Changes` when you are done.

 > NOTE: The asset can take up to a couple of hours to be live and available in your RPC.
 If you refresh the developer portal page and the asset is not there, it has not finished processing yet.